exercism/blog/posts/dig-deeper.md

 And even when you normalise things like whitespace and variable names, over half will still be actual unique solutions.

 Which makes it utterly fascinating to explore how everyone is solving things.

-But it's also impractical.
+But it's also entirely impractical.
 There are millions of solutions on Exercism and reading them all would quite literally take a lifetime.

-But having designed the exercises, and mentored hundreds of thousands of people through them, our team have a pretty good idea of the different approaches people take.
+However!
+Having designed the exercises, and mentored hundreds of thousands of people through them, our team have a pretty good idea of the different approaches people take.
-So we've added the new Dig Deeper tab to highlight the different idiomatic ways that an exercise can be solved!
+So we've added the new Dig Deeper tab to highlight the different idiomatic (or non-idiomatic, but interesting) ways that an exercise can be solved!

 ## An example

 Let's take an example to show this in action.
 In C# there are various ways you can reverse a string.

-You can use the `Reverse()` method:
+You can use the `Array.Reverse()` method:
 ```csharp
 var chars = input.ToCharArray();
 Array.Reverse(chars);
 return new string(chars);
 ```

-And improve it's readability using LINQ:
+Or use a shorter, LINQ-based approach:
 ```csharp
 return new string(input.Reverse().ToArray());
 ```

-or use a StringBuilder:
+or use a `StringBuilder`:
 ```
 var chars = new StringBuilder();
 for (var i = input.Length - 1; i >= 0; i--)